[Skip to Content]

 The Consortium for Advanced Practice Providers (CAPP) maintains a fair, transparent, and structured process for reviewing and resolving formal complaints related to its accreditation activities.
 Complaints must be submitted using the appropriate online form and must relate to matters within CAPP’s accreditation authority.

-CAPP provides two separate complaint pathways to ensure concerns are reviewed by the appropriate body.
-If you wish to submit a formal complaint, please select the appropriate form below to begin the process:
+CAPP provides separate complaint pathways to ensure concerns are reviewed by the appropriate body.
+Individuals wishing to submit a formal complaint should select the appropriate complaint form below.

 Complaints Against an Accredited Program or Applicant